Rohitkk432/FitBro/README.md

 ## Installation
 ### Server
+- MongoDB URI is added with readonly permissions.
-- create a .env file in server folder and add your MONGODB_URI variable, and the data to the database as per schema.
+- if u want to change DB change .env file in server folder and add your MONGODB_URI variable, and the data to the database as per schema.
 - commands for running the server
 ```
 cd server